volansys/covid-vaccine-booking/README.md

 ### Usage:

-For the anyone not familiar with Python and using Windows, using the ```run.bat``` would be the easiest way.
+For the anyone not familiar with Python and using Windows, using the ```native.bat``` would be the easiest way.

+Or if You are coming from https://github.com/bombardier-gif/covid-vaccine-booking then run ```advanced.bat``` to run his version of the code.
+Full Documentation for this is available @ https://github.com/bombardier-gif/covid-vaccine-booking#readme

 OR